eth-educators/eth-docker-docs/website/docs/About/Overview.md

 ## Eth Docker feature highlights

-- Supports all FOSS (Free and Open Source Software) Ethereum clients in any combination: Lodestar, Nimbus, Teku, Lighthouse, Prysm; and Nethermind, Besu, Erigon, Geth
+- Supports all FOSS (Free and Open Source Software) Ethereum clients in any combination: Lodestar, Nimbus, Teku, Grandine, Lighthouse, Prysm; and Nethermind, Besu, Reth, Erigon, Geth
 - Runs on Linux or macOS, Intel/AMD x64 or ARM CPUs
 - Supports running Ethereum nodes, staking or RPC, on Ethereum and Gnosis Chain; supports running ssv.network DVT nodes; supports integration with RocketPool in (reverse) hybrid mode
 - Supports Grafana dashboards and alerting, either locally or Grafana Cloud or even your own remote Mimir/Thanos cluster
 - Uses official client teams' images, does not publish its own images
-- Supports advanced use cases such as exposing interfaces over https with traefik secure web proxy, source-building clients locally
+- Supports advanced use cases such as exposing interfaces over https with traefik secure web proxy, or source-building clients locally

 ## Staking workflow